biolypl/offlineLiskTools/README.md

 - Tools for offline creating and signing type 0 and type 3 Lisk transactions.
 - Tool for online sending the offline created transactions.

 Just download and extract the .rar files.
-Since the tools are just html site with some javascript code, you should be able to run it on multiple platforms.
+Since the tools are just html sites with some javascript code, you should be able to run it on multiple platforms.
 I tested it on Windows and Linux Ubuntu.

 # offlineCreateStdTransaction:
 - this should be used on an offline pc which is not connected to the internet